|MNOHS Teacher and Family Coordinator Matt Hawk|

 - Entrepreneurial Projects (0.25 credit): In this eight-week follow up course, students complete practical steps toward developing their entrepreneurial ideas or existing businesses.
 These include: choosing a business structure; obtaining an EIN; analyzing the competitive landscape; creating a brand slogan and mission statement; developing email, social media and networking strategies; implementing accounting and tax reporting; and deciding about product pricing.
 They also evaluate pyramid schemes; side hustles; franchising opportunities; and entrepreneurship and small business support.

-- Guided Study in Entrepreneurship (credit varies): Students further develop their entrepreneurial ideas or existing businesses, with the support of a licensed teacher.
+- Project Based Learning (PBL) in Entrepreneurship (credit varies): Students further develop their entrepreneurial ideas or existing businesses, with the support of a licensed teacher.

 Course materials: All materials are available online or provided within the courses.